-In this section, we present the results of the calibration of the original model \mathcal{O} (without β , see Table 1) and without any

-- 265 modification of the Secchi depth.
+In this section, we present the results of the calibration of the original model \mathcal{O} (without β ; see Table 1) and without any modification of the Secchi depth.
 This setup implicitly corresponds to $\beta = 0$ and $\delta = 1$.
-Figure 2a shows the heat balance terms computed on an hourly time scale at the lake-atmosphere interface on a summer day (17 July 2019), for which in situ measurements of water temperature are available.
-As expected from the theoretical considerations in Section 2.2, the net heat flux is heavily affected by the short-wave solar radiation H{sw0} , which however vanishes at night, producing a strong sub-daily variability that is extremely large compared to the other terms.
-Moreover, if short-wave radiation is excluded from the overall - 270 balance H{net} , the resulting net heat flux accounting only for the non-penetrative terms (H{np} , dashed line) is also negative during daylight hours.
+Figure 2a shows the heat balance terms computed on an hourly timescale at the lake-atmosphere interface on a summer day (17 July 2019), for which in situ measurements of water temperature are available.
+As expected from the theoretical considerations in Sect.
+2.2, the net heat flux is heavily affected by the shortwave solar radiation H{sw0} , which however vanishes at night, producing a strong sub-daily variability that is extremely large compared to the other terms.
+Moreover, if short-wave radiation is excluded from the overall balance $H{\rm net}$, the resulting net heat flux accounting only for the non-penetrative terms (H{np} , dashed line) is also negative during daylight hours.

-By using the heat fluxes internally computed in the calibrated Delft3D model, we estimated the local warming rate of the surface layer according to equation (14), i.e. neglecting advection and diffusion.
-In this simplified scheme, the heat flux at the surface resulted in an almost always negative value indicating a predominantly heat loss term in the heat equation of the surface

-- layer.
-As shown in Figure 2b, where the warming rate σ is plotted everyday at noon, this happens even in the warming periods (spring-summer), with a few exceptions during extremely calm (i.e. low wind) and sunny days.
-In layers beneath the surface, σ (estimated locally with equation (15)) instead has a positive sign.
-In fact, short-wave radiation penetrates the water column with a decreasing warming rate as depth approaches the Secchi depth D_s.
-Hence, excluding advective and diffusive terms from the simulation as in equation (11), would result in continuous cooling of the surface layer and slight warming of deeper layers.
-Although this is not the case in the Delft3D model, which accounts for advective and diffusive fluxes, the tendency can also be - noted in the numerical results, as will be shown below (Figure 4).
+By using the heat fluxes internally computed in the calibrated Delft3D model, we estimated the local warming rate of the surface layer according to Eq.
+(14), i.e., neglecting advection and diffusion.
+In this simplified scheme, the heat flux at the surface resulted in an almost always negative value, indicating a predominant heat loss term in the heat equation of the surface layer.
+As shown in Fig. 2b, where the warming rate σ is plotted everyday at noon, this happens even in the warming periods (spring-summer), with a few exceptions during extremely calm (i.e., low wind) and sunny days.
+In layers beneath the surface, σ (estimated locally with Eq.
+15) instead has a positive sign.
+In fact, short-wave radiation penetrates the water column with a decreasing warming rate as depth approaches the Secchi depth D_s .
+Hence, excluding advective and diffusive terms from the simulation, as in Eq.
+(11), would result in continuous cooling of the surface layer and slight warming of deeper layers.
+Although this is not the case in the Delft3D model, which accounts for advective and diffusive fluxes, the tendency can also be noted in the numerical results, as will be shown below (Fig. 4).